 The Fan button cycles the fan through four preset speeds.
 Most of the time, we left ours on the lowest setting to keep the noise low and to extend the amount of time the unit would run on a tank of water.

 Design: Clinical look falls short of modern appliance standards

 The company’s homepage states, “At AIRCARE, we don’t make humidifiers that have to be kept in a closet.
 Our humidifiers are made to look great in your home, so you can enjoy the comfort year-round.”
 We beg to differ.

 While AIRCARE does make many attractive humidifiers, the Console is not one of them.
 The name itself is surprisingly frank, and the unit’s all-white PVC plastic looks borrowed from a desktop computer in the early days of the Internet.
-Humidifiers usually end up in places people spend time such as living rooms and bedrooms, but the color and design of this unit, set atop industrial-looking casters, make it feel like a medical device that belongs in a bathroom rather than sitting next to your couch.
+Humidifiers usually end up in places people spend time such as living rooms and bedrooms, but the color and design of this unit, set atop industrial-looking casters, make it feel like a device that belongs in a bathroom rather than sitting next to your couch.